shailensukul/pi-cluster/ReadMe.md

 nmap -sn 192.168.86.41/24
 ```

-* You will the raspberry pis listed with the pi's hostname
+* You will be able to then view the raspberry pi's IP addresses alongside the pi's hostname

 ![NMap Results](/images/nmap-scan.JPG)